ferrilab/bitvec/book/pointer-encoding.md

 and the logical components must be accessed through get/set functions, rather than through compiler-generated field stubs.

-By marking the pointer as `NonNull`, `BitPtr` declares that it will never be a null pointer and becomes subject to the same peephole optimization that allows `mem::size_of::<Option<&T>>() == mem::size_of::<&T>()`.
+By marking the pointer as `NonNull`, `BitSpan` declares that it will never be a null pointer and becomes subject to the same peephole optimization that allows `mem::size_of::<Option<&T>>() == mem::size_of::<&T>()`.
 By marking it as unconditionally a pointer to `u8`, we declare that all low bits of the address